jmutai/k8s-pre-bootstrap/README.md

 ansible-playbook net_config_copy.yml
 ```

-- If Internet works through a proxy, then you need configure `/etc/environment` and `/etc/yum.conf` files, and create `/etc/systemd/system/docker.service.d/http-proxy.conf` file, and run command that copy this files to another servers.
+- If Internet works through a proxy, then you need configure `/etc/environment`, `/etc/yum.conf`, `/etc/profile.d/http_proxy.sh` files, and run command that copy this files to another servers.
 - WARNING: Executed only for workers.
 You prepare configuration files on the Master, and then using ansible they are copied to the Workers.
 ```
 ansible-playbook proxy_settings_copy.yml